scipy-conference/scipy_proceedings/papers/aaron_meurer/paper.rst

 An array shape specifies the number of elements along each array axis (also referred to as "dimension").
 The number of axes corresponds to the dimensionality (or "rank") of an array.
-For example, the shape `(10,)` corresponds to a one-dimensional array containing 10 elements.
-The shape `(3, 5)` corresponds to a two-dimensional array whose inner dimension contains five elements and whose outer dimension contains three elements.
+For example, the shape `(3, 5)` corresponds to a two-dimensional array whose inner dimension contains five elements and whose outer dimension contains three elements.
 The shape `()` corresponds to a zero-dimensional array containing a single element.

 An array device specifies the location of array memory allocation.
 A